 What discharge limits must Singapore laundries meet, and how does water recycling improve compliance?

-What are Singapore trade effluent fees, and why does WCT make recycling FASTEST global ROI?
+What are Singapore's trade effluent fees, and how does water recycling reduce them?

-Which Singapore facilities successfully use water recycling for PUB compliance?
+Which Singapore facilities use water recycling for PUB compliance?

-How do Singapore standards (PUB WEB, SS 651, BCA Green Mark) integrate with trade effluent regulations?
+How do Singapore standards (PUB Water Efficient Building, SS 651, BCA Green Mark) integrate with trade effluent regulations?

 Ready to Calculate Your Savings?